-NORMF Flag for normalization of basis functions. (default = 0) 0 normalize the basis functions.
-1 no normalizat ion required.
-NORMP Flag for normalization of primitive gaussian functions. (default = 0) 1 no normalization; the contraction coefficients correspond to unnormalized primitive functions.
-0 normalization required; the contraction coefficients correspond to normalized primitive functions.
-In this case, the contraction coefficients of the d, f, g-type primitive functions should be the ones for the d{xx} , f{xxx} , g{xxxx} primitives.
+NORMF Flag for normalization of basis functions. (default = 0)

+0 ... normalize the basis functions.1 ... no normalization required.

+NORMP Flag for normalization of primitive gaussian functions. (default = 0)

+$1\ldots$ no normalization; the contraction coefficients correspond to unnormalized primitive functions.

+0 ... normalization required; the contraction coefficients correspond to normalized primitive functions.
+In this case, the contraction coefficients of the d, f, g-type primitive functions should be the ones for the $d{xx}$ , $f{xxx}$ , $g{xxxx}$ primitives.
 Note that in both cases (NORMP = 0 or 1) the coefficients of the molecular orbitals are given in terms of unnormalized primitives, and that in the case NORMF = 0, the coefficients of the molecular orbitals are given in terms of normalized basis functions.
-ITOL Preexponential thro The products of pr skipped. eshold parameter (default = 15) mitives with preexponential factor $exp(-G)$ less than 10^{-TTOL} are IUNIT Flag to specify the +1 for Å 0 for input of -1 for atomic unit used to input the atomic coordinates. of internal coordinates units IBASIS Basis set label whe STO .
-N21 .
-N31 .
-3-21G .
-4-31G .
-6-31G .
-6-21G .
-6-21G .
-6-31G . n a standard basis set is used.
-Possible labels are: for STO-3G basis set for 3-21G basis set for 4-31G basis set for 3-21G basis set for 4-31G basis set for 6-31G basis set (used in GAUSSIAN for Si and the third row) for 6-21G basis set (used in GAUSSIAN for Si and the third row) 6-21G . . for 6-21G basis set

-6-31G for 6-31G basis set (used in GAUSSIAN for Si and the third row) 6-31GA for 6-31G basis set (Gordon's version for Si, Pople and Curtiss' version for third row atoms) 6-31GA for 6-31G basis set (Gordon's version for Si, Pople and Curtiss' version for third row atoms) 6-31GA for 6-31G basis set (Gordon's version for Si, Pople and Curtiss' version for third row atoms) DZV for Dunning's (9s,5p)/(3s,2p) basis set DZP same as DZV above, but with polarization TZV for triple zeta basis TZP for triple zeta plus polarization ECDZ for Compact ECP with double zeta valence ECDP for Compact ECP with double zeta valence and polarization ECTZ for Compact ECP with triple zeta valence ECTP for Compact ECP with triple zeta valence and polarization MINI for Huzinaga's MINI-3 basis set MIDI for Huzinaga's MIDI-3 basis set MIDIX ••• for Truhlar's polarized version of MIDI
+ITOL Preexponential threshold parameter (default = 15)

+The products of primitives with preexponential factor $\exp(-G)$ less than $10^{-\text{ITOL}}$ are skipped.

+IUNIT Flag to specify the unit used to input the atomic coordinates.

++1 ... for Å

+0 ... for input of internal coordinates

+-1 ... for atomic units

+IBASIS Basis set label when a standard basis set is used.
+Possible labels are:

+S10 ••• for STO-3G basis set

+N21 for 3-21G basis set

+N31 ••• for 4-31G basis set

+3-21G for 3-21G basis set

+4-31G for 4-31G basis set

+6-31G for 6-31G basis set (used in GAUSSIAN for Si and the third

+row)

+6-21G for 6-21G basis set

+6-21G for 6-21G basis set

+6-31G ••• for 6-31G basis set (used in GAUSSIAN for Si and the

+third row)

+6-21G ••• for 6-21G basis set

+for 6-31G basis set (used in GAUSSIAN for Si and the third row)

+for 6-31G basis set (Gordon's version for Si, Pople and Curtiss' version for third row atoms)

+for 6-31G basis set (Gordon's version for Si, Pople and Curtiss' version for third row atoms)

+for 6-31G basis set (Gordon's version for Si, Pople and Curtiss' version for third row atoms)

+for Dunning's (9s,5p)/(3s,2p) basis set

+same as DZV above, but with polarization

+••• for triple zeta basis

+for triple zeta plus polarization

+for Compact ECP with double zeta valence

+for Compact ECP with double zeta valence and polarization

+for Compact ECP with triple zeta valence

+for Compact ECP with triple zeta valence and polarization

+for Huzinaga's MINI-3 basis set

+for Huzinaga's MIDI-3 basis set

+for Truhlar's polarized version of MIDI

 See below for the definition of the basis sets.
-See page and 60 for clarification of the 6-31GA, 6-31GA, 6-31GA, and MIDIX basis sets.
+See page and 61 for clarification of the 6-31GA, 6-31GA\, 6-31GA\\, and MIDIX basis sets.